Dynamics of DiskMass Survey galaxies in refracted gravity: Modelling the rotation curves and the vertical velocity dispersion profiles

-We finally show that RG can in principle describe the RAR, namely the relation between the observed acceleration and the Newtonian acceleration due to the baryonic matter alone~\citep{McGetal16}.
+Finally, we show that RG can in principle describe the RAR, namely the relation between the observed acceleration and the Newtonian acceleration due to the baryonic matter alone~\citep{McGetal16}.
 The RAR expected in RG interpolates the data reasonably well and has the two asymptotic limits of the observed RAR.
 However, the models slightly underestimate the observed accelerations at low Newtonian accelerations.
 Moreover, the intrinsic scatter originating from the RG models appears not to be consistent with zero, as galaxy samples different from DMS seem to suggest.
 In fact, \citet{McGetal16} use the SPARC sample to show that the observed scatter of $0.13$ dex in the RAR, obtained by adopting the same mass-to-light ratio for all the galaxies, is comparable to the scatter of $0.12$ dex due to rotation curves, disk inclinations and galaxy distance uncertainties and to possible variations in mass-to-light ratios; this agreement leaves negligible room for intrinsic scatter.

-An additional tension might be the correlation between the galaxy properties and the residuals of the RG models from the RAR described by Eq. \eqref{eq:fittedRAR}, which might appear at odds with the uncorrelations claimed by \citet{Lellietal17a} for the SPARC sample.
+An additional tension might be the correlation between the galaxy properties and the residuals of the RG models from the RAR described by Eq.~\eqref{eq:fittedRAR}, which might appear at odds with the uncorrelations claimed by~\citet{Lellietal17a} for the SPARC sample.
 In particular, for the three radially-dependent properties of the galaxies, radius, surface brightness and gas fraction, the correlations are statistically significant at largely more than $5\sigma$.
 However, we also find significant correlations with radius and gas fraction, at more than $4\sigma$, for the residuals of the DMS data.
 Further investigations are thus required to settle the issue.
-Modelling the SPARC data with RG, as we plan to do next, might enlighten whether the correlations we find here indeed are a feature of RG, and thus a serious failure of RG, or partly derive from the observed galaxy sample.
+Modelling the SPARC data with RG, as we plan to do next, might shed light on whether the correlations we find here are, in fact, a feature of RG and, therefore represent a serious failure for RG or whether they are partly derived from the observed galaxy sample.

 \begin{appendix}